 The logistics lady needs to know how many people will be in the contest so she can make sure we have ample seating for them when they have left the stage.

 The M.C.s need time to go over forms to check for pronunciation of names and to make note of any special presentation elements such as when to say or not to say something about the costumer.
 We also need time to put contestants in an order that will show them in the best light.
 We don't want five Darth Vaders to go on one after the other.
 Please help us by preparing your entry form in time to turn it in by the 4 p.m.
 Saturday deadline.

 When planning your stage presentation, bear in mind that there will be no microphones available for you on stage.
 If your costume requires a spoken element other than what the M.C. will read for you, you need to record it on CD or MP3 (we cannot use tapes) to be played during your time on stage.
 The room is way too large for the entire audience to hear you speaking on stage.

 Line up time is 7 p.m.
-The room will be announced at the con.
-Entrants in the children's portion of the masquerade do not have to be present until 7:45 but I do need someone representing each entrant to come at 7 so we can go over the introduction for the entrant.
+We will be lining up in Salon G. Entrants in the children's portion of the masquerade do not have to be present until 7:45 but I do need someone representing each entrant to come at 7 so we can go over the introduction for the entrant.

 You will be assigned a number for your appearance during the line-up hour as well as be given instructions about the path to the stage and where you will be seated after presenting your costume.

 All young costumers (those under 13) will receive a participation award.